• Cheap Wine < $10

 How much innovation and style is going to show up in a $7.99 Bottle of Paso Dragon Cabernet Sauvignon 2018 remains to be seen (the glass is poured just have not tried a sip, yet).

-Cabernet Sauvignon is usually problematic with sub-ten dollar wine.
-Oak flavor and conditioning is an internal part of the Cabernet flavor profile.
+Cabernet Sauvignon is usually problematic with sub-ten-dollar wine.
+Oak flavor and conditioning are an internal part of the Cabernet flavor profile.
 A good oak barrel can cost $1,000 and a Cabernet Sauvignon barrel does not hold all that much wine.

 Paso Dragon Cabernet Sauvignon 2018 Tasting Notes

 The color is dark black cherry red with an almost clear halo.
-The nose is extracted blackberry, a little, spice, light herbs, ripe raspberry, orange zest.
-The Fearless Flyer mentioned toasted marshmallow which I didn’t find, but you might want to see if you get it.
+The nose is extracted blackberry, a little, spice, light herbs, ripe raspberry, and orange zest.
+The Fearless Flyer mentioned toasted marshmallows which I didn’t find, but you might want to see if you get it.

 The acidity is hitting my palate a little oddly, getting a fizzy sensation.
 It isn’t pronounced and it does not hinder the wine’s enjoyment.
 I could very well be just me, I do not think that everyone will share this experience.
 I always feel slightly silly complaining that a $7.99 wine isn’t perfect.
 A few years ago an odd reaction to a cheap wine’s acidity would be the least of the problems.
 I am kind of nitpicking while trying to be accurate.